AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 > [the second sum] is important in cases where such multiplicity dominates the complexity of the objects

-, but, intuitively, it seems to me like the sum should only add a penalty if `nx > ny`; because, otherwise, we're penalizing the conditional complexity of `X` for content that's in `Y` but not in `X`.
+but, intuitively, it seems to me like the sum should only add a penalty if `nx > ny`; because, otherwise, we're penalizing the conditional complexity of `X` for content that's in `Y` but not in `X`.
 I'll have to think about this a bit more.

 The "coarse" BDM is, I guess, less accurate than the "strong" BDM that I first looked at; but, at least, it makes sense.
-The reason it's weaker is that it doesn't utilize conditional CTM.
+It's weaker since it doesn't utilize conditional CTM.
 But without additional clarification on what a "pairing strategy" is, I just can't understand how the strong version works.

-I've thought a lot about it and, while I'm not confident, I think I've figured out the most reasonable fix.
-If the pairing strategies must cover `X` then that solves the specific problem I pointed out.
-Also if P is supposed to be totally functional over the partitions of `X`, that would also solve my problem in an even nicer way.
+I've thought a lot about it and, while I'm not confident, I think I've figured out the most reasonable fixes.
+- If the pairing strategies must cover `X` then that solves the specific problem I pointed out.
+Also
+- If P is supposed to be totally functional over the partitions of `X`.
 Neither of these conditions is hinted at in the paper, but it's the best I've got.
 The paper does say;

 > prior knowledge of the algorithmic structure of the objects can be used to facilitate the computation by reducing the number of possible pairings to be explored